-- Demonstrated understanding of, and respect for, the needs of children with a disability; Aboriginal culture, including cultural safety and awareness; and cultural and linguistic diversity (CALD), including cultural safety for children from CALD backgrounds - Demonstrated understanding of and commitment to the principles of equity, diversity, continual improvement, risk management and occupational health and safety. - Excellent written and oral communication skills (including public speaking, presentations and facilitation skills). - Demonstrated ability to flexibly manage competing priorities and stressful situations, monitoring own stress levels and practicing and promoting self-care strategies. - Demonstrated experience in working with women and children from diverse backgrounds who have experienced family violence. - Demonstrated knowledge and understanding of the gendered nature of family violence and the ability to articulate a feminist practice framework, including the impact on women and children. - Demonstrated ability to undertake comprehensive risk assessments (CRAF) with a focus on perpetrator accountability to reduce risk and harm to women and children. - Demonstrated ability to develop safety plans, refer appropriately to other services and to respond to crisis situations in consultation with the Team Leader, Program Manager or colleagues. - Demonstrate a sound understanding of historical and contemporary issues that affect Aboriginal and Torres Strait Islander people in Australian society, as well as values and protocols, and demonstrated capacity to work in culturally informed and respectful manner. - Understanding of child development theory, trauma-informed practice and the Best Interests Case Practice Model. - Demonstrated ability to reflect on and analyse complex situations arising from intake, with a capacity to adapt, support and manage change. - Demonstrated commitment to working collaboratively internally, with partners and stakeholders, and the community with the capacity to build relationships, negotiate and liaise at an individual case planning level. - Demonstrated ability to work effectively under supervision and within collaborative teams to meet accountability requirements.
+- Demonstrated ability to flexibly manage competing priorities and stressful situations, monitoring own stress levels and practicing and promoting self-care strategies. - Demonstrated experience in working with women and children from diverse backgrounds who have experienced family violence. - Demonstrated knowledge and high-level understanding of the gendered nature of family violence and the ability to articulate a feminist practice framework, including the impact on women and children. - Demonstrated ability to undertake comprehensive risk assessments (CRAF) and develop safety plans with a focus on perpetrator accountability to reduce risk and harm to women and children. - Demonstrate a sound understanding of historical and contemporary issues that affect Aboriginal and Torres Strait Islander people in Australian society, as well as values and protocols, and demonstrated capacity to work in culturally informed and respectful manner. - Understanding of child development theory, trauma-informed practice, the Best Interests Case Practice Model, and David Mandel's Safe & Together model. - Demonstrated commitment to working collaboratively internally, with partners and stakeholders, and the community with the capacity to build relationships, negotiate and liaise at an individual case planning level. - Ability to coach and mentor staff using knowledge and expertise developed in the sector.

-QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE • A tertiary qualification in Social Work, Psychology, welfare or a related discipline.
+QUALIFICATIONS AND OTHER REQUIREMENTS DESIRABLE A tertiary qualification in Social Work, Psychology, welfare or a related discipline.
+Demonstrated experience in the provision of clinical supervision An understanding of the Child, Youth and Families Act 2007 and the Family Violence Protection Act 2008.
 Capacity to be flexible as part of a rostered Triage and Response Team.
-Capacity to attend work to fill roster gaps at short notice. • An understanding of the Child, Youth and Families Act 2007 and the Family Violence Protection Act 2008. • Minimum one year of experience working in the family violence sector. • Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
+Capacity to attend work to fill roster gaps at short notice.
+At least two years' experience in a family violence service or related community services sector.
+Staff must hold a valid WWCC, current drivers licence at all times and undergo a Criminal Records Check prior to employment.
 Subsequently, staff must report any criminal charges or court appearances.